-- c.
+- In general, and in all cases of all scattered site transfers, residents will be considered for transfers only if the head of household and other family members and guests under the resident's control: - Are current on rent without unpaid balance at any time in the past 12 months or current on a repayment agreement for the past 12 months; - Are current on utility payments to the utility supplier or are current with any repayment agreement with the LCHA or utility supplier; - c.
 Are in compliance with the terms of the lease and any additional terms required to be added to that lease by Federal law.
-Violations of the lease must be documented by notices of lease violations or other evidence of serious or repeated violations of the material terms of the lease; - Meet reasonable housekeeping standards and have no housekeeping lease violations as documented by housekeeping inspection reports or work orders reflecting a pattern of damage caused by poor housekeeping; and - e.
-Have not destroyed, defaced, damaged or removed any part of an apartment or the development as documented by housekeeping inspection reports or work orders reflecting a pattern of damage or abuse. - Exceptions to the good record requirements may be made for emergency transfers or when it is to LCHA's advantage to make the transfer.
-The exception to the good record requirement will be made by the intake effceoffice taking into account the recommendation by the Manager. - 3.
+Violations of the lease must be documented by notices of lease violations or other evidence of serious or repeated violations of the material terms of the lease; - Meet reasonable housekeeping standards and have no housekeeping lease violations as documented by housekeeping inspection reports or work orders reflecting a pattern of damage caused by poor housekeeping; and - Have not destroyed, defaced, damaged or removed any part of an apartment or the development as documented by housekeeping inspection reports or work orders reflecting a pattern of damage or abuse. - Exceptions to the good record requirements may be made for emergency transfers or when it is to LCHA's advantage 15 to make the transfer.
+The exception to the good record requirement will be made by the intake office taking into account the recommendation by the Manager. - 3.
 Absent a determination of exception, the following policy applies to transfers: - a.
-If back rent is owed, the resident will not be transferred until a payment plan is established or, if prior payment plans have failed, back rent is paid in full. - b.
+If back rent is owed, the resident will not be transferred until a payment plan is established or, if prior payment plans have failed, back rent is paid in full.

+15 e.g. a single person is living alone in a three bedroom unit and does not want to move b.
 A resident with housekeeping standards violations will not be transferred until he/she passes a follow-up housekeeping inspection.